VishankSingh/VishankSingh/README.md

 # Hello people

 My name is **Vishank** and I am a student who loves programming.
-I have experience with Python, HTML/CSS, JS, a good amount of C++ and programming microcontrollers.<br>
+I have experience with Python, HTML, CSS, JS, a good amount of C++ and programming microcontrollers.<br>

 ## Status
 Currently working on **personal website**